 FamZoo works by linking your parent’s accounts into a FamZoo account that you use.
 This app is great for teens that rely on their allowance and want to make the most of it.
 It comes with a debit card, interest-bearing accounts, and budgeting tools.
 Bring the idea up to your parents as a way for them to help you manage your spending.
 They can read our FamZoo review for our experience with it.

 BusyKid keeps you paid when you do chores and accomplish predetermined tasks.
 If your parents are focused on making sure your home responsibilities are taken care of above all else, this app is perfect.
 They can manage, track, and set tasks for you to finish and then pay you accordingly.

 It’s great for teens that are family-centered.
 And it comes with a debit card.
-Check it out.
+Check it out (and our review).

 Axos First Checking

 Axos First Checking offers the same experience as a traditional bank.
 That includes debit cards, savings, interest yields, and much, much more.
 It’s great if you want to experience a taste of financial freedom.
 Definitely, worth a try.
 Check it out here.